MSTADreamTeam/MSTA/README.md

 # MSTA: Multi Strategy Trading Algorithm

 Hybrid trading algorithm using a set of predictive methods to detect trends in market price time series.
 The set of predictions is then retreated through an ensemble method to provide a final prediction and a trading strategy is built on it.

 ## Main guidelines: Why will the algo work?

 Let us not forget how hard it is to predict asset returns.
 Here we will try to gain an edge over the market by cleverly combining different signals coming from different approaches.
 These approaches will come from two main different types of predictive algorithm: Technical analysis and Machine Learning.
 It is very important to have a set of classic algo trading strats well calibrated to begin with.
 Indeed, the ML algos can only provide an edge if we use them with the right calibration approach, but it is a mistake to believe they can learn everything by themselves if they don’t have the right dataset, hence we need to be very careful about how we will treat the results of these algos.
-A clever approach for example would be to use data science method to tune hyperparameters of classic trading strats.

-Investigate the stock return patterns such as short term mean momentum, medium term mean reverting, and calendar anomalies… (paper from Agron)
+A clever approach for example would be to use data science methods to tune hyperparameters of classic trading strats.
+We should also investigate the stock return patterns such as short term mean momentum, medium term mean reverting, and calendar anomalies.

 ## Data

 Working on the dataset is very important, please do not forget that whichever algo we use, we cannot create new information, only try to describe it.

-The data will be recovered from BBG or other source for the first daily dataset.
-Then we can use the API stream to build live dataset.
+Currently we are using Quandl as data source.
+We could later use an API stream to build live dataset.

-We can also use other data from the API, such as Quantopian and Quantdl datasets.

 Here is the type of data we could include, in order of estimated importance:
 * Price data (Close for daily, and Bid/Ask for Intraday)